dynamicspartnersee/dynamicspartnersee.github.io/apps/estonian-package-excise/docs/en-US/help.md

 The packaging excise duty declaration is filled, using the following logic:
 - All entries from the table **Packaging Material**, i.e. all packaging materials set are retrieved.
 - Quantities according to the item **Packaging Excise Calculation** and package materials setup for the item.
-- As many packaging entries are generated for the item entry as the number of different packagings established for the different units of measurements.
+- As many **Package Excise Decl.
+Entries** are generated for the item entry as many different packaging material are specified for the item.
+  - If packaging materials are assigned to the items according to the variants, then packaging quantities are calculated according to the variants.
 - If the report already has lines, upon the second running of activity **Calculate Lines** a warning is displayed to the user upon the acceptance of which lines are recalculated.

 Report lines that have been generated cannot be manually added and deleted.
 The user can add values to the following columns: